chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 ### Code-Wrap updates

-I wanted to wrap my code blocks in a custom element instead of some hardcoded mess, so this made me update my plugin to allow for this.
+I wanted to wrap my code blocks in a custom element instead of some hardcoded mess, so this made me update my plugin to allow this.
 That way I could use some JS to add the button and all the event handling instead of some weird half-baked stuff that is modified during a post-build Eleventy transform (which works, but is expensive to run on every page!).
 I can then be a little smart about it and in my main template, add this bit of code to detect a code-wrap closing tag, and if so, I inject the code for the custom element:

 ```njk
 {% raw %}{% if ("</code-wrap>" in content) %}